Tiva Lab 01: Blinking LEDs

 Every C code must have a main() function, which is the entry point for the system.
 In the main() function, the line while(1) is the most popular used in an application for embedded microcontrollers.
 The line while(1) creates an infinite loop that never stops executing.
 It executes over and over and over again unless the program is intentionally stopped or there is some condition under this loop that gets met that takes out of this infinite loop.

 Why do embedded programs contain an infinite loop?
 While personal computers have an operating system, embedded microcontrollers generally do not.
-Once a program has been executed on a personal computer, it returns control to the operating system of the computer.
+Once a program has been executed on a personal computer, it returns control to the computer's operating system when the program is finished.
 An embedded microcontroller, however, does not have an operating system and cannot be allowed to fall out of the program at any time.
 Hence, every embedded microcontroller application has an infinite loop built into it somewhere, such as the line while(1).
 This prevents the program from running out of things to do and doing random things that may be undesirable.

 Read the following datasheet for the EK-TM4C123GXL or EK-TM4C1294XL board, then find the answer to the questions